The countdown continues into the middle third of my top 30 albums of 2016 list. Hope you have enjoyed it so far.

 14: BadBadNotGood – “IV”

 We seem to be living through a golden period for jazz and jazz fusion.
 Last year it was Kamasi Washington, this year it was Terrace Martin and BadBadNotGood.
 The Toronto group returned with their fourth studio album aptly titled “IV” and it was a beauty.
 Featuring the likes of Mick Jenkins and Kaytranada, this album was the perfect mold between electronic beats and free jazz, in the exact way a contemporary alternative jazz fusion record should sound.
-It’s because of this balance and a clever selection of feature artists that made this a record that could appeal to both jazz and non-jazz fans, something that is not always easy to achieve.
+It’s because of this balance and a clever selection of featured artists that made this a record that could appeal to both jazz and non-jazz fans, something that is not always easy to achieve.

 13: Michael Kiwanuka – “Love & Hate”